SalomePlatform/shaper/src/BuildPlugin/doc/vertexFeature.rst

 .. centered::
   Create vertices

-Select one or several vertices in viewer.
+Select one or several vertices in the viewer.

 **Apply** button creates vertices.